Functional Medicine for

 Something that once worked no longer does.

-The nervous system is designed to adapt.
-When sleep is artificially induced without correcting the underlying imbalance, the body compensates.
+This happens because your nervous system is highly efficient at adapting.
+When sleep is artificially induced — whether by medication or supplements — without addressing the underlying imbalance, the body compensates and finds ways around it.

 Try something → It works temporarily → It stops working → Try something new → Repeat.